Ramadan Recipes For Delicious Iftar and Suhoor Meals

 1. Chicken Biryani

-Chicken Biryani serves as a traditional meal which ranks among the popular Ramadan selections.
+Chicken biryani serves as a traditional meal that ranks among the popular Ramadan selections.
 The preparation of this aromatic rice dish combines basmati rice with marinated chicken along with cumin, cardamom, and turmeric as the main spices.
 The combination of cooked chicken and rice should go into the steamer for an explicit fusion of tastes.
 The complete meal includes raita (yogurt sauce) with the dish.

 2. Lentil Soup (Shorbat Adas)

-People frequently serve Iftar meals with lentil soup as its traditional table food during Ramadan.
+People frequently serve Iftar meals with lentil soup as their traditional table food during Ramadan.
 Grape leaves work perfectly for those who seek nourishment and convenience in their meals.
 Cook red lentils with onions, garlic, carrots, and cumin until tender.
-Dissolve the soup with a processor until it reaches a smooth consistency before finishing it with pepper and salt and lemon juice squeeze.
+Dissolve the soup with a processor until it reaches a smooth consistency before finishing it with pepper, salt, and a squeeze of lemon juice.
 Serve with warm pita bread.

 3. Stuffed Grape Leaves (Warak Enab)